eecs110/spring2019/docs/index.md

 permalink: /
 ---
 # Schedule
 > This schedule is subject to change (as needed).
-In addition, unless otherwise indicated:
-> * Homeworks and projects are always due on Tuesday at 11:59PM
+In addition, unless otherwise indicated, homework and projects are always due on Tuesday at 11:59PM.
-> * Tutorials are always due on Friday at 6:00PM

 <table class="schedule">
     <thead>